Kasp100/Owlcode/README.md

 # Owlcode

 Owlcode is an interpreted programming language.
 It uses Java to run.

----

-Owlcode was developed as a project for fun.
+It is developed as a project for fun.